borisrizov-zf/ssi-docu/docs/architecture/cx-3-2/2. Managed Identity Wallet/arc42/main.md

 ### Permission Handling

-For the API access, technical users are authenticated based on bearer tokens (JWT) issued by an external IAM system such as Keycloak.
-Each API operation specifies, which scopes/roles are required in order to be allowed to execute this operations, additionally the BPN associated to a user (expected as a claim in the JWT) is considered when restricting access to the DID or wallet of the legal entity the user belongs to.
-Following are the available scopes:
+An IAM external service, such as Keycloak, authenticates users based on a JWT bearer token.
+Each API operation requires specific scopes/roles to execute the requested operation.
+Additionally the BPN associated with a user (expected as a claim in the JWT) is considered when restricting access.
+The following scopes are defined:

 - `view_wallets`
 - `add_wallets`